By Steve Moore

 - Webinar: “COVID-19 & Your Business: Families First Coronavirus Response Act” »

-Recognized for his depth of experience in Texas sales tax, franchise tax, and property tax matters, Steve is one of the state’s leading attorneys for guidance on the Texas margin tax and Texas sales tax.
+Recognized for his depth of experience in Texas sales tax, franchise tax, and property tax matters, Steven D. Moore is one of the state’s leading attorneys for guidance on the Texas margin tax and Texas sales tax.
 An effective negotiator, Steve works to reach successful and economically viable resolutions to Texas sales, franchise, property, motor vehicle, and insurance premium tax audits.
-To this end, he handles administrative hearings before the Texas Comptroller of Public Accounts and works with the firm’s litigation group to prosecute judicial resolution of Texas tax cases.
+To this end, he handles administrative hearings before the Texas Comptroller of Public Accounts and works with the Firm’s litigation group to prosecute judicial resolution of Texas tax cases.

 Please note: This article and any resources presented on the Jackson Walker Coronavirus microsite do not constitute legal or medical advice.